Passing Context Between Middleware Steps in Cloudflare

 Diagnostic Indicators:

-• Console logs show state reset between fetch() interceptors
+• Console logs show state reset between fetch() interceptors.

 Root Cause: V8 Isolate Boundaries, Immutable Requests, and Header Limits